EIN (Employer Identification Number)

 An LLC is not for everyone

-Although LLCs offer a flexible and beneficial structure for the digital entrepreneur, Its suitability depends on the nature of your business and your tax residency.
-To operate with complete legal certainty, it's essential to understand which business models are compatible with an LLC. under the legal framework of the U.S. and your country of residence.
+Although LLCs offer a structure flexible and very attractive for the digital entrepreneur, its real convenience depends on both the nature of your activity as of you tax residenceTo operate with complete legal certainty, it's key to understand which business models are truly compatible with an LLC under the legal framework of the U.S. and your country of residence.

 Type of business / activity | Compatible with an LLC? | Main reason |

-🛠 What alternative do you have?
+What alternative do you have?

 Even if your LLC is a disregarded entity (taxes in your name, not in the company's name), can be considered ETBUS if it meets certain criteria, which would generate federal tax obligations.